benabernathy/magnetron/README.md

 ## Getting Started
 ____

-Magnetron is currently in alpha release and as such, we do not provide prebuilt binaries.
-Magnetron will provide prebuilt binaries and Docker images once it has reached the beta stage.
+Magnetron provides prebuilt binaries and Docker images.
+YOu can find more information about how to use the Docker images later on in the readme.

 ### Building
 A Makefile is provided for your convenience, although Make is not required.